 Portal In the "Edge servers" widget, we now display the health status details popup when your cursor hovers over the aggregate health status dot indicator in the "Health" column.
 This makes it easier to identify the unhealthy services.
 Now you don't have to go to navigate to the edge details page to get this information.

-Server Now, by default, all edge server instances automatically failover to IBM Cloud Video content origin servers, whenever there is an outage in any external 3rd party CDN vendor service.
+Server Now, by default, all edge server instances automatically failover to IBM Watson Media content origin servers, whenever there is an outage in any external 3rd party CDN vendor service.

 Server Each edge server now uploads health status of various service daemons running inside it to the ECDN backend services.